brentd09/redhatdemos/rh-vmhost-scripts/readme.md

 ## File summary
-- create-rhel-vm.sh
+- install-rh-vm-with-ks.sh
   - Creates a vm using ks cfg file
-- manage-all-vms.sh
+- control-vm-status.sh
   - Start or Shutdown all the VMs
 - revert-snapshot.sh
   - Reverting the snapshot to create a pristene image
-- create-demo-script.sh
+- convert-cmd-list-to-demo.sh
   - Takes a series of commands and turns them into a prompting set of instructions ready for a class demo